ivancristina/ivancristina.github.io/_posts/2017-06-05-Intercultura.markdown

 <img class="roundrect" src="/img/Intercultura/Split.jpg">
 <img class="roundrect" src="/img/Intercultura/Carpitano.jpg">

-The next step was the <a href="http://www.aeronauticalmuseum.com/index.php?jez=eng" target="_blank">Muzej Vazduhoplovstva</a>, located right next to the Airport, a museum rich of history and a lot of dismissed planes, starting from the Sarić N°1, passing for the Hurricane Mk.IV, the Spitfire Mk.Vc or the MiG 21 to end with the F-16C.
-You could also take a <a href="http://www.aeronauticalmuseum.com/postavka_donja.php?jez=eng&id=1" target="_blank">virtual tour here</a>, in order to see all the 29 aeroplanes.
+The next step was the [>Muzej Vazduhoplovstva](http://www.aeronauticalmuseum.com/index.php?jez=eng), located right next to the Airport, a museum rich of history and a lot of dismissed planes, starting from the Sarić N°1, passing for the Hurricane Mk.IV, the Spitfire Mk.Vc or the MiG 21 to end with the F-16C.
+You could also take a [virtual tour here](http://www.aeronauticalmuseum.com/postavka_donja.php?jez=eng&id=1), in order to see all the 29 aeroplanes.
 (There are a lot more, though)
 <img class="roundrect" src="/img/Intercultura/Museum.jpg">
 <img class="roundrect" src="/img/Intercultura/Guide.jpg">
 <img class="roundrect" src="/img/Intercultura/Spitfire.jpg">